Fritton Lake: Past uses

 The lake may be pre-medieval but was largely dug in medieval times to extract peat for burning.
 It came into use as a duck decoy, a site designed for the large-scale hunting of waterfowl.
 Artificial water channels covered with net-tunnels were constructed around the lake.
-Ducks would be encouraged to swim down the channels using dogs or food and would be trapped on reaching the end.
-At one point, 21 such channels were in operation around the lake, four remained in operation in 1918.
+Ducks would be encouraged to swim down the channels using dogs or food and trapped upon reaching the end.
+At one point, 21 such channels were in operation around the lake, and four remained in operation in 1918.

 During the Second World War, a secret training facility was located at Fritton Lake.
 Its purpose was to train tank crews of DD tanks – amphibious versions of British Valentine Tanks and American-made Sherman tanks.
 Between April 1943 and May 1944 British, American, and Canadian units came to Fritton Lake to be trained in the use of these tanks.
 One tank that sank during training remains in the lake.
 The site remained in military use into the early 1950s as part of the Specialised Armoured Development Establishment, during which further amphibious experiments and trials were undertaken.
 The waterline was raised in 1954 by the building up of a weir.